| WINDSOR |

 was Miss Julina Temby, a daughter of Mr W. Temby, the first storekeeper.

-She used a room of the verandah at the store as a school room.
+She used a room of the veranda at the store as a school room.

 When the church was built, the school moved to the church and remained